 The chin bar test applies to full face helmets only.
+The test may be applied to any sample regardless of conditioning.
 At least one helmet in each certification series shall be tested.
 The helmet shall be firmly mounted on a rigid base so that the chin bar faces up and the reference plane is at $65^{\circ} \pm 5^{\circ}$ from horizontal.
 A mass of 5 kg \pm .2 kg with a flat striking face of 0.01 m2 minimum area shall be dropped in a guided fall so as to strike the central portion of the chin bar with an impact velocity of 3.5 m/sec \pm 0.2 m/sec.
-The maximum downward deflection of the chin bar must not exceed 60 mm nor any component fail so as to cause a potential injury to the wearer.
+The maximum downward deflection of the chin bar must not exceed 60 mm.